Skip to main content Skip to navigation

 Background and Purpose

-This workshop aims to develop a proposal for a Marie Skłodowska-Curie Actions (MSCA) Doctoral Networks – Joint Doctorates (DN-JD) scheme.
+Background: This workshop aims to develop a proposal for a Marie Skłodowska-Curie Actions (MSCA) Doctoral Networks – Joint Doctorates (DN-JD) scheme.
 Building on the established EUTOPIA connections and the “connected community in quantum technologies” (CCQT), the initiative will develop a robust network of partner institutions, including CYU Cergy Paris, Dresden, Gothenburg, Ljubljana, and Warwick, to establish a joint doctoral program in quantum technologies and machine learning.

 The joint doctoral program will support 11–15 early-career researchers (ECRs), distributed across the five participating institutions.
 With a total of 45 ECR-years to allocate, we aim to balance the distribution of researchers across institutions based on PhD durations (3–4 years).
-Our co-tutelle agreements are already recognized within the EUTOPIA network, simplifying the formal requirements of the MSCA call.
+Our co-tutelle agreements are already recognised within the EUTOPIA network, simplifying the formal requirements of the MSCA call.

 By fostering collaboration among lead academics with prior experience in co-tutelles and joint PhD programs, we aim to develop a near-complete draft of the MSCA DN-JD proposal by July/August 2025.
 This timeline should allow sufficient lead time for administrative refinements and submission by the overall EU MSCA November 2025 deadline.